obsei/obsei/README.md

 - [hydra](https://github.com/facebookresearch/hydra.git): To elegantly configuring Obsei
 - [apscheduler](https://github.com/agronholm/apscheduler): To schedule task to execute desired workflow
 - [pydantic](https://github.com/samuelcolvin/pydantic): For data validation
+- [sqlalchemy](https://github.com/sqlalchemy/sqlalchemy): As SQL toolkit to access DB storage
 - [fastapi](https://fastapi.tiangolo.com/) & [gunicorn](https://gunicorn.org/): For HTTP server and API interface

 ## Contribution
 Currently, we are not accepting any pull requests.
-All PRs will be closed.
 If you want a feature or something doesn't work, please create an issue.

 ## Citing Obsei